 A number of factors such as the size and age of your dog, as well as the severity of the condition, will all affect the price of FHO surgery.
 In most cases you can expect to pay from $1,200 to $2,500, including pre-surgical bloodwork, procedure, anesthesia, post-surgical care and medications.

-Following FHO surgery, your dog may be required to remain in hospital for anywhere from several hours to several days.
+Following FHO surgery, your dog may be required to remain in the hospital for anywhere from several hours to several days.
 Your veterinary surgeon will provide you with specific instructions for caring for your dog after FHO surgery, but you will need to prevent your dog from doing any strenuous physical activity for at least 30 days.
-Typically, you can expect your pooch to completely recover about six weeks.
+Typically, you can expect your pooch to completely recover in about six weeks.
 Once fully recovered your dog will be able to resume regular physical activity.